UNC-Libraries/III-ILS-Helpers/README.md

 - Is there a typo in your input file name?
 It must be: payment_data.txt
 - And, if you just got a new computer:
   - Did you [define the beginning of your library's fiscal year in the configuration file](https://github.com/UNC-Libraries/III-ILS-Helpers#prepare-your-configuration-file-first-use-only)?
-  - If new computer is running Windows 10, did you get the [Windows 10 version of the script](http://infomuse.net/millennium-helpers/payment_info_processor_win10.exe)?
+  - If new computer is running Windows 10, make sure you have downloaded the **Windows 10 version** of the script from [here](https://github.com/UNC-Libraries/III-ILS-Helpers/releases/latest)

 If none of those are the culprit, please go [here](https://github.com/UNC-Libraries/III-ILS-Helpers/issues) and open a new issue.
 Please attach the following:
 - your payment_data.txt input file